CivicTechTO/presidential-harvest-nomination-tool/Contributing.md

 2. For each field name, you will have to identify the corresponding field entry id and update the various field-related variables.
 In your browser's developer tools pane, `inspect element` on the input field.
 You should see `entry.[integer]` in the highlighted code.
 That is the value for the entry field ID.

-3. The first time a user nominates a seed, they will choose a government agency subagency, organization, and possibly suborganization.
+3. The first time a user nominates a seed, they will choose a government agency, subagency, organization, and possibly suborganization.
 Subsequent nominations will default to these same values.

 4. If you're modifying this extension for  non-environment-related event, you will probably want to imitate or extend the EDGI agency taxonomy.
 Contact us for more information, and/or read our [agency primers](https://envirodatagov.org/agency-forecasts/), which you will want to modify.